grmble/purescript-bonsai/README.md

 Functional web programming in Purescript.
 Heavily inspired by Elm & using the Elm Virtual DOM.

 *DISCLAIMER*: Not ready for public consumption.
-Things will change and break in major ways.
-No support for HTML yet - you have to write out all your virtual DOM nodes by hand.
+Things are still changing in major ways.

 It does have: